Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Implementation Details and Practical Improvements

 These auxiliary procedures allow efficient local access to edge-related information, reducing runtime overhead for dynamic updates and edge-analysis queries, while preserving asymptotic guarantees.

-\paragraph{Graph copying versus logical deletion.} In principle, dynamic updates of the feasible graph could be implemented using logical deletion flags on edges, allowing edges to be temporarily removed and later restored.
+\paragraph{Graph reconstruction versus logical deletion.} In principle, dynamic updates of the feasible graph could be implemented using logical deletion flags on edges, allowing edges to be temporarily removed and later restored.
 However, in the present framework, edges are frequently pruned and then reconsidered during different phases of feasible-graph construction.
 Managing deletion flags, consistency conditions, and restoration logic introduces substantial conceptual and implementation complexity.

 To simplify both reasoning and implementation, we instead adopt a structural copying strategy.
-Whenever a modified version of the graph is required, a fresh graph instance is constructed by copying all currently active edges from the original graph.
+Whenever a modified version of the graph is required, a fresh graph instance is constructed by copying the active edges or reconstructing the structure from the original graph while the original remains intact.
 Although this approach incurs additional constant-factor overhead, it avoids the need for delicate state management and significantly clarifies correctness arguments.

 Importantly, since the total number of edges in each index layer is polynomially bounded, the cost of copying the graph remains polynomial and does not affect the asymptotic complexity of the overall simulation.